Cushing Syndrome

 PrognosisTop

 2. Resection of adrenal adenomas results in complete resolution of physical features of Cushing syndrome.
-The metabolic complications improve with treatment but may not resolve.
-Periodic replacement therapy may be needed.
+The metabolic complications improve with treatment but may not resolve fully.

-3. Adrenalectomy (often unilateral) in patients with micronodular and macronodular adrenal hyperplasia results in resolution of symptoms of Cushing syndrome.
+3. Adrenalectomy (often unilateral) in patients with micronodular and macronodular adrenal hyperplasia results in improvement/resolution of symptoms of Cushing syndrome.
 In patients with Carney complex, the prognosis depends on coexisting abnormalities.

-4. In patients with adrenocortical carcinoma, the prognosis depends on the stage of cancer, extent of surgery, and response to adjuvant therapy.
+4. In patients with adrenocortical carcinoma and ectopic ACTH NETs, the prognosis depends on the stage of cancer, extent of surgery, control of hypercortisolism, and response to adjuvant therapy.

-5. Cushing disease (pituitary) has a high risk of recurrence and life-long monitoring is indicated.
+5. Cushing disease (pituitary) has a high risk of recurrence and carries a risk of long-term metabolic and cardiovascular complications; close long-term monitoring is indicated.

 Tables and FiguresTop